 Joy Path Pack Information for Self Guided Groups

-Woodland, Wetland, Prairie
+Woodland, Wetland, and Prairie

 180 students maximum